enso-org/enso-archive/doc/design/engine/engine-services.md

 TBC

 #### `file/move`
-This request asks the file managed to move a specified filesystem object to another location.
+This request asks the file manager to move a specified filesystem object to another location.

 - **Type:** Request